Prime Editions

 Adaptation

 Adaptation is hard—everywhere.
 Organisms responding to a changing environment may cycle through failed designs, or perish by evolving too slowly.
 A self-driving car moving down an unfamiliar road will suddenly try to take an imaginary exit.
 It’s harder to make someone change their mind than it is to tell them they’re right.
-Nautilus Members […]
+Nautilus Members enjoy […]

 • img